csmurton/urlinfo/README.md

 The Terraform scripts included in this repository will:

- * Discover the AWS default VPC and subnets in the account and region you run it in (defaults to eu-west-1)
+ * Discover the AWS default VPC in the account and region you run it in (defaults to eu-west-1)
+ * Create a subnet in a random availability zone in the AWS default VPC
+ * Create a NAT Gateway to allow the demonstration URL Blacklist import route to function in the default subnet in the same AZ as the custom subnet
  * Create a VPC security group for communication between the Lambda function and the Redis ElastiCache cluster
- * Create an ElastiCache subnet group incorporating each subnet in the discovered default VPC
+ * Create an ElastiCache subnet group incorporating the newly created subnet in the discovered default VPC
- * Create a Redis ElastiCache cluster defaulting to a single node
+ * Create a Redis ElastiCache cluster node
  * Create an IAM role for the Lambda function to run under
  * Create a Lambda function by zipping and deploying all code in the ../node path
  * Create an IAM role for API Gateway to use for invoking the Lambda function